georchestra/georchestra/docs/setup/tomcat.md

 ## geOrchestra datadir

-Since the 15.12 version, geOrchestra allows its main configuration settings to be done into a specific directory, the "georchestra Datadir".
+geOrchestra gets its configuration settings from specific directory, the "georchestra datadir", which is is usually located in `/etc/georchestra`.

-By convention, we will consider that the path `/etc/georchestra` will be dedicated to this datadir.
-We can bootstrap a default datadir by using the following command:
+To bootstrap a default datadir:
 ```
-sudo git clone https://github.com/georchestra/datadir.git /etc/georchestra
+sudo git clone -b BRANCH_NAME https://github.com/georchestra/datadir.git /etc/georchestra
 ```
+... where BRANCH_NAME matches the geOrchestra release name (or `master` for development purposes)

 ## Tomcat proxycas